jewettaij/moltemplate/examples/all_atom/force_field_OPLSAA/functionalized_nanotubes_NH2/README.md

 ["graphene_nh2.lt"](moltemplate_files/graphene_nh2.lt) file.
 That "set" command modifies the charge of this individual \$atom:c1 atom.
-(Note that any text written to a file named "In XXX" will end up appended to the end of the "system.in.XXX" file.
-In this case XXX="charges".)
+(Note that any text written to a file named "In XXX" will end up appended to the end of a file named "system.in.XXX".
+In this case, XXX="charges".)

 ### Requirements